 - a.
-Be realistic and do not set goals you cannot possibly reach or you will become disappointed and frustrated. - b.
+Aim to do your best in all tasks, but be realistic and do not set unrealistic goals you cannot possibly reach or you will become disappointed and frustrated. - b.
 Work out YOUR goals NOW and think about SHORT TERM GOALS the work due in this week.
 MIDDLE TERM GOALS the SACs, SATs, practical work, essays due in later in the Term.
 LONG TERM GOALS preparation for major tests or examinations should begin at the start of the year. - c.
 Set a realistic goal that will allow time at the end for revision, and then stick to your plan.